fromkeith/ng-intl-tel-mini/README.md

     <ng-intl-tel-mini on-number-validity-check="isValid($isValid, $error, $phoneNumber)" show-search="true" country="country" />
 ```

-*on-number-validity-check* : Callback for when we perform a validity check.
+**on-number-validity-check** : Callback for when we perform a validity check.
 Populates 3 variables

     * $isValid: boolean - true if the number is considered valid.
     * $error: int - the error code for the number
     * $phoneNumber: string - a formated number in the style of INTERNATIONAL
+    * $inputVal: string - the value put into the text box

-*show-search* : If we should add in the search option to the input.
+**show-search** : If we should add in the search option to the input.

-*country* : The default country we should use.
+**country** : The default country we should use.
 This variable will be updated as the country gets changed.

 ### Styling
 Same as [intl-tel-input](https://github.com/jackocnr/intl-tel-input) except for search: